charly3pins/blog/content/blog/learn-how-to-use-the-embed-package-in-go-by-building-a-web-page-easily.md

 +++
-draft = true
-title = "Learn to use the embed package in Go by building a web page easily" date = "2021-08-16" author = "charly3pins" description = "What is the new embed package added in Go 1.16 for and how can we use it to our advantage?"
+title = "Learn how to use the embed package in Go by building a web page easily" date = "2021-08-16" author = "charly3pins" description = "What is the new embed package added in Go 1.16 for and how can we use it to our advantage?"